burrowers/garble/docs/CONTROLFLOW.md

 > Warning: this param affects resulting binary only when used in combination with [flattening](#control-flow-flattening)

-Junk jumps adds `junk_jumps` times to random blocks junk jump, can make a chain of jumps.
-This function is useful for linearly increasing function complexity.
+Junk jumps adds jumps to random blocks `junk_jumps` times, these inserted jumps can also form a chain.
+This param is useful for linearly increasing the functions complexity.

 Input:
 ```go